ibm-cloud-docs/cloud-object-storage/libraries/overview-sdks.md

 # About IBM COS SDKs
 {: #sdk-about}

-IBM COS provides SDKs for Java, Python, NodeJS, and Go.
+{{site.data.keyword.cos_full}} provides SDKs for Java, Python, NodeJS, and Go featuring capabilities to make the most of {{site.data.keyword.cos_notm}}.
+{:shortdesc: .shortdesc}

 These SDKs are based on the official AWS S3 API SDKs, but are modified to use IBM Cloud features like IAM, Key Protect, Immutable Object Storage, and others.

 | Feature                                             | Java                                              | Python                                            | NodeJS                                            | GO                                                | CLI                                               |
 |-----------------------------------------------------|---------------------------------------------------|---------------------------------------------------|---------------------------------------------------|---------------------------------------------------|---------------------------------------------------|